-- 248. During the trial, Trump's defense lawyer stated that "the question before us is not whether there was a violent insurrection of [sic] the Capitol.
-On that point, everyone agrees."
-184 - 249.
-On August 5, 2021, Congress passed Public Law 117-32, which granted four congressional gold medals to Capitol Police officers who defended the Capitol on that day.
-The law declared that "a mob of insurrectionists forced its way into the U.S. Capitol building and congressional office buildings and engaged in acts of vandalism, looting, and violently attacked Capitol Police officers." - 250.
-On September 6, 2022, Judge Francis J. Matthew of New Mexico's First District permanently enjoined Otero County Commissioner and "Cowboys for Trump" founder Couy Griffin from holding office under Section 3 of the Fourteenth Amendment.
-The court held that the January 6 attack constituted an "insurrection" under section 3 of the Fourteenth Amendment. - 251.
+- congressional office buildings and engaged in acts of vandalism, looting, and violently attacked Capitol Police officers."
+187 - 249.
+On September 6, 2022, Judge Francis J. Matthew of New Mexico's First District permanently enjoined Otero County Commissioner and "Cowboys for Trump" founder Couy Griffin from holding office under Section 3 of the Fourteenth Amendment.188 - 250.
+The court held that the January 6 attack constituted an "insurrection" under section 3 of the Fourteenth Amendment.189 - 251.
 Since the January 6, 2021 attack on the Capitol, various judges have issued opinions describing it an "insurrection."
 For example: - a.
 In United States v.
-Little, the judge held in a sentencing memorandum that "contrary to [defendant's] Facebook post and the
+Little, the judge held in a sentencing memorandum that "contrary to [defendant's] Facebook post and the statements he made to the FBI, the riot was not 'patriotic' or a legitimate 'protest,' . . . it was an insurrection aimed at halting the functioning of our government."190 - b.
+In United States v.
+Munchel, the judge granted an application for access to exhibits and wrote, "defendants face criminal charges